lamarrr/STX/assets/main_page.md

 STX is a collection of libraries and utilities designed to make working with C++ easier and less error-prone.
 This includes but is not limited to well-proven and widely adopted paradigms, data-structures, and designs from other prominent projects and programming languages accross the software engineering community.

 At the core, all STX libraries are `no_std` .

-# Primary Goals

-- Unifying community efforts, and reducing code duplication
-- Providing deterministic and convenient error-handling facilities
-- Providing clean libraries that avoids quarks and complexities
-- Portability
-- Suitability for real-time systems, operating systems, embedded systems, and safety-critical systems
-- Efficiency
+No RTTI, memory allocation, nor exceptions.

 # STX Libraries